slikts/wtmap/README.md

 [War Thunder tactical map](https://play.google.com/store/apps/details?id=net.junkcode.warthundertacticalmap) Android app.

-The icon for the fighter planes is a Spitfire, IL-2 for the attackers and He 88 for the bombers.
+The icons for the planes are P-39 for fighters, IL-2 for attackers and He 88 for bombers.

 Licence
 -------